 Be sure to arrange your visa and work permits well in advance of your planned departure date as it can take time to arrange these documents.

 Understand the financial impact

 Working in a foreign country is very exciting but don’t overlook the financial realities.
 Some countries are more affordable than Australia meaning it can be very lucrative to work there.
-Other nations have a high cost of living and you could find that living and working overseas leaves you financially stretched, especially if you land a job that doesn’t have the same level of responsibility or seniority as your role here in Australia.
+Other nations have a high cost of living and you could find that living and working overseas leaves you financially stretched, especially if you land a job that doesn’t have the same level of responsibility or seniority as your role in Australia.

-Some background research before your work overseas can let you know what you’re likely to face in terms of living costs and average wages/salaries while overseas.
+Some background research before you start your work overseas can let you know what you’re likely to face in terms of living costs and average wages/salaries while overseas.
 Pay particular attention to basic expenses like rent, which can be very high in destinations that are popular among expatriate workers.

 Unless you have a job lined up before you leave Australia, it’s a smart move to save a decent pool of savings to tide you over until you secure employment in your destination country.